 If you’ve had a busy day.
 Or if your dinner hour is way busy.
 Drag out your Instant pot and let it do it’s magic for you.

-- Simply hit the saute button and brown the meat with your seasonings.
+- Simply hit the saute button and brown the roast with your seasonings.

-- Now add water and lock it down.
+- Now add water (Or chicken stock) and lock it down.

 - Set it and forget it for 45 minutes.

-- At the end bring out the meat to rest and whip up your gravy all in the instant pot.
+- Remove the meat to rest and whip up your gravy all in the instant pot.

 Serve the roast pork and gravy with a salad and a piece of really fine sourdough bread.
 A beauty of a meal.

-I sometimes add brown rice Quinoa blend as a side dish instead of the sourdough.
+Make brown rice Quinoa blend as a side dish.
 Or make the traditional mashed potatoes.
 The gravy is so good with it.

-After making this boneless pork loin roast recipe with gravy twice I’m claiming a definite win.
+After making this boneless pork loin roast recipe with gravy several times I’m claiming a definite win.
 The meat is tender and juicy and full of flavor.
 And the gravy is a wonderful companion to it.